Physics informed neural networks for continuum micromechanics: Artificial neural networks and physics informed neural networks

 \section{Artificial neural networks and physics informed neural networks}

-Whereas traditional numerical methods like FEM are often concerned with local solutions, PINNs aim to find a global solution for the given BVP.
+Whereas traditional numerical methods like FEM are often concerned with local \ah{ansatz functions, PINNs use global ansatz functions to find a global solution} for the given BVP.
 This results in a complex optimization process, solved during \textit{training} of an ANN.
 In the following, ANNs are concisely introduced in \autoref{sec:ann} and the theory of PINNs is explained in \autoref{sec:pinn}.
 In \autoref{sec:pinn_meca}, PINNs are then used to discretize and solve BVPs appearing in \autoref{sec:governing_equations}.